 Reverend Hammond comes forward and he and Jan talk briefly.
 Then Jan continues talking to Bigger.
 He realizes, he says, that Bigger has a right to hate him.

-Jan even goes so far as to say that he feels he should be in jail for murder, not Bigger, but he can’t take the guilt of 100 million men on himself.
+Jan even goes so far as to say that he feels he should be in jail for murder, not Bigger, but he can’t take the guilt of a hundred million men on himself.

 Jan confesses that he loved Mary, and he was in jail grieving over her, he realized that there have been so many more black men who have been killed.
 At first, he says, he hated Bigger and wanted revenge.
 But then he realized somebody has to stop this cycle.
 So if Bigger will let him help, he’ll help.